-Applicant: I have received a copy of this notice.

-•

-Signed: Date / /

-Representative of Township

-An application for a building permit including thi s notice has been receive d.

-Signed: Date / /
+Applicant: I have received a copy of this no tice.
+Signed: Date / / Representative of An application for a building permit including Township g this notice has been receive ed.
+Signed: Date / 1

 StreamStats & HY-8 Culvert Sizing Software (Free)

 This is a procedure to properly size culverts for "Blue Line Streams" using free software.
 These are natural water courses that are indicated on some maps as blue lines.
 This method will not work for culverts in other locations.
 A hydrological survey by an engineer is required to properly size culverts for those.